 - Electric hand dryers in restrooms are campus standard for new construction and renovation.
 UNH Housekeeping managers play an important role in reviewing Housekeeping finishes and standards in the design phase of new construction projects on campus.

-- Unfortunately, to retrofit restrooms whose buildings are not undergoing renovation is an expensive undertaking and cannot be accomplished all at one time.
-However, UNH is working to escalate retrofits from paper towels to hand dryers where feasible.
+- UNH is works to escalate retrofits from paper towels to hand dryers where feasible.
 New installation locations in existing buildings are determined by UNH Housekeeping managers.
-They take into consideration the volume of towels being used, the type of location, and the need for electrical work needed to retrofit the location so it can use the dryers.
+They make recommendations into consideration the volume of towels being used, the type of location, and the need for electrical work needed to retrofit the location so it can use the dryers.